 In legal terms, you might see bodily injuries included as a type of personal injury, but that's generally not the case in the insurance industry.

 Your general liability insurance or business owner’s policy will protect you against personal and advertising injury liability, including cases of:

 Slander or libel of a person or company: You defame by speech (slander) or in writing or pictures (libel) by making false statements.
 Professional liability insurance would cover this risk for some professions with unique exposures to slander or libel, including lawyers, media and advertising companies, and publishers.

-Violation of a person’s right to privacy: You make oral or written statements that misappropriate someone’s name or likeness, intrude on someone’s right of solitude or privacy, or disclose private facts, even if true.
+Violation of a person’s right to privacy: You make oral or written statements that misappropriate someone’s name or likeness, intrude on someone’s right to solitude or privacy, or disclose private facts, even if true.